Bloomfield and semantics

 .
 London: Kegan Paul, Trench, and Trübner; New York: Harcourt, Brace.

 Heitner, Reese M.

-This list is based on CrossRef data as of 03 december 2021.
+This list is based on CrossRef data as of 23 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.